bhavnamahi/chr1_bsat_project/ProjectNotebook.md

 - Set a threshold and filter sequences: `chr1bsatResults5_filtered.fa`
     - Keep sequences between 65-70 bp: `awk '{ if(($3 - $2) >= 65 && ($3 - $2) <= 70) print }' chr1bsatResults5.bed > chr1bsatResults5_filtered.bed`
     - 3874 total filtered sequences
-- Extract all sequences in the filtered BED file to a FASTA file to begin alignment: `bedtools getfasta -fi ../chm13v2.0_chr1.fa -bed chr1bsatResults5_filtered.bed -fo chr1bsatResults5_filtered.fa`
+- Extract all sequences in the filtered BED file to a FASTA file to begin alignment: `bedtools getfasta -fi ../chm13v2.0_chr1.fa -bed chr1bsatResults5_filtered.bed -fo chr1bsatResults5_filtered.fa -s`
 - Use `centrolign_automater.sh` to conduct pairwise alignment for all these sequences using centrolign
     - Output will be in `peridClusters/alignments`
 - Use `calculate_centrolign_identity.py` to calculate percent identity of all pariwise alignments